kubernetes-study-guide/Kubernetes-Study-Guide/12_services_ClusterIP/README.md

 Just remember, if our httpd pods were in a different namespace to our centos pods, then we would have needed to replace 'default' with the correct namespace name.

+## Modifying the /etc/resolv.conf file

+A pod's dns configuration is stored in `/etc/resolv.conf`.
+Kubernetes autogenerate this file, however you can [customise/override a pods dns configurations](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/) which results in changing `/etc/resolv.conf` file's content.
+That's done using the `pod.spec.dnsPolicy` and `pod.spec.dnsConfig` settings.

 ## Making Pods Externally accessible